aya-aa/Computer-Vision/README.md

 ##  Features

-- **YOLOv8 Integration** for logo/object detection.
+- **YOLOv11 Integration** for logo/object detection.
 - **OCR support** for text extraction from detected areas in images.
 - Accepts **multiple image uploads**.
 - Supports **video upload** and returns logo appearance intervals with average confidence.

 ## Requirements

-Make sure to install the dependencies listed in the requirements.md
+Make sure to install the dependencies listed in the requirements.txt pip install -r requirements.txt